The Australian Ballet: Former artistic directors

+Description and governance

-Today the company is based in Melbourne; its Southbank headquarters is the Primrose Potter Australian Ballet Centre, named after its long term supporter Lady (Primrose) Potter.
+The Australian Ballet (TAB) is based in Melbourne; its Southbank headquarters is the Primrose Potter Australian Ballet Centre, named after its long-term supporter Lady (Primrose) Potter.
 The company tours to mainland state capital cities within Australia, with annual seasons in Melbourne at the State Theatre (accompanied by Orchestra Victoria) and in Sydney at the Sydney Opera House accompanied by the Opera Australia Orchestra.
 Other venues are the Lyric Theatre at the Queensland Performing Arts Centre in Brisbane, and the Adelaide Festival Centre in Adelaide.
-The company also tours internationally, and performs annually in an intimate outdoor setting on Hamilton Island.
+The company also tours internationally.

 The Australian Ballet works in close cooperation with the Australian Ballet School, of which many of the company's dancers are graduates.
-Giving approximately 200 performances a year, the Australian Ballet claims to be the busiest ballet company in the world.
-With a vast repertoire which includes the major classical and heritage works as well as contemporary productions, it follows its artistic vision of "Caring for Tradition, Daring to be Different".
-Each year, the company also presents an extensive national education and outreach programme including STEAMDANCE- a STEM-based dance curriculum, created and run by Head of Education Katy McKeown, a teacher education program and digital resources, to further inspire and educate its audiences.
-It's Dance Education team performs and teaches over 40,000 children per year with culturally relevant content.

-Box office sales, derived from its strong and loyal audience base, are the foundation of the company's income stream.
-The Australian Ballet also receives funding from the Australian, Victorian and New South Wales governments, corporate sponsors, private donors and bequests.
+The company's income is derived from box office sales, along with funding from the Australian, Victorian, and New South Wales governments; corporate sponsors; private donors; and bequests.